Gap Insurance 101

 What is GAP Insurance?

-In the event of a total loss of the vehicle, your auto insurer will cover the claim—minus your deductible—so that you can replace your vehicle.
-Sounds great, right?
-Here’s the problem: the maximum any insurer will pay you or your lender is the actual cash value (ACV) of your vehicle at the time of loss.
-With a newer car that’s less than five years old and financed, that money “gap” (another reason why it’s called “gap” insurance!) could be a lot wider than you think.
-Without gap insurance, you are responsible for paying the remainder of the loan balance.
-This is where gap insurance kicks in to protect you – it will cover the difference between what your insurer is paying (the ACV) and what you actually owe on the vehicle (the balance of your auto loan).
+In the aftermath of a total loss, your auto insurer will settle the claim, subtracting your deductible, allowing you to replace your vehicle.
+Sounds good, right?
+The catch lies in the fact that the maximum payout from your insurer or lender is the actual cash value (ACV) of your vehicle at the time of the loss.
+For a newer car financed within the first five years, the financial “gap” could be more substantial than anticipated.
+Without gap insurance, you’d be left responsible for covering the remainder of the loan balance.
+This is precisely where gap insurance proves its worth – covering the disparity between the insurer’s payout (the ACV) and the outstanding balance of your auto loan.

 Is Gap Insurance Worth It?

 Absolutely!
-As soon as you drive a car off the lot, its value starts depreciating.
-For new cars, the biggest depreciation occurs in the first five years of ownership.
+The moment you drive your car off the lot, its value starts depreciating.
+Particularly for new cars, the most significant depreciation occurs in the first five years of ownership.
 According to Edmunds.com, at the end of five years, the average vehicle retains only 37 percent of its original value.
-Of course, this is not true for all makes and models as some will depreciate less over the years, but it is an eye-opener.
+While this figure may vary across makes and models, it underscores the importance of gap insurance.

 Who Should Have Gap Insurance?